 Difference Between General Journal vs General Ledger

-The key to running a successful business is finance and how that finance will succeed depends upon how it is utilized optimally and which in turn can be achieved through accounting.
-So, when it comes to tracking an enterprise’s financial transactions, a double-entry system which is widely used, the same incorporates both a “general journal” and a “general ledger” concepts which are the best method for tracking the overall the numbers and the statistics and keeping the operations running profitably and smoothly.
-But to understand how the double-entry accounting record systems function, one must first understand the key different functions that are associated with the 2 key components: general journals and general ledgers.
+The key to running a successful business is finance, and how that finance will succeed depends upon how it is utilized optimally, which can be achieved through accounting.
+So, when it comes to tracking an enterprise’s financial transactions, a double-entry system is widely used.
+The same incorporates a “general journal” and a “general ledger” concept, which are the best methods for tracking the overall numbers and the statistics and keeping the operations running profitably and smoothly.
+But to understand how the double-entry accounting record systems function, one must first understand the key different functions associated with the 2 key components: general journals and general ledgers.
 Journal will be the first form of the financial transaction.
-In the journal, the qualified accountant will debit and credit the correct account and will record the transaction in the books of accounts of the firms for the very 1st time by using the double-entry accounting system.
+In the journal, the qualified accountant will debit and credit the correct account and record the transaction in the books of accounts of the firms for the very 1st time using the double-entry accounting system.

-Coming to the ledger, the qualified accountant will create a “T” format type and then will insert the journal in the correct order.
-In other words, a ledger can be said as an extension of a general journal.
-All the important financial statements that are a trial balance, income statement, and balance sheet are created by looking at the ledger, the ledger becomes very important.
+Coming to the ledger, the qualified accountant will create a “T” format type and then insert the journal in the correct order.
+In other words, a ledger can be an extension of a general journal.
+All the important financial statements, such as trial balances, income statements, and balance sheets, are created by looking at the ledger; the ledger becomes very important.

 Head To Head Comparison Between General Journal vs General Ledger (Infographics)